Scream (1996 film): Music

-Despite having no background in film scoring or an interest in the horror genre, Marco Beltrami was recommended to Plec and Craven, who found his music samples original compared with Beltrami's contemporaries.
+Despite lacking experience in film scoring and having little interest in the horror genre, Marco Beltrami was recommended to Plec and Craven, who found his music samples more original than those of many contemporary composers.
 (Note: Attributed to multiple references:) Craven gave Beltrami a weekend to compose "The Cue from Hell", the score for the film's opening sequence, which secured his hiring.
-Beltrami wrote the piece from Casey's perspective and used an "operatic" style, employing a range of instruments, including piano and brass.
-Beltrami described himself as "bumbling" through the scoring process, acknowledging his limited knowledge of horror music styles.
-He incorporated elements of the western genre, particularly for Dewey's theme, and took cues from composers including Elliot Goldenthal, Ennio Morricone, Eric Serra, Christopher Young, and Hans Zimmer.
+Beltrami approached the piece from Casey's perspective and employed an "operatic" style using instruments including piano and brass.
+He later described himself as "bumbling" through the scoring process because of his limited familiarity with horror music conventions.
+The score also incorporated influences from the western genre, particularly in Dewey's theme, as well as inspiration from composers including Elliot Goldenthal, Ennio Morricone, Eric Serra, Christopher Young, and Hans Zimmer.

-Due to budget constraints, Beltrami had to work with a small orchestra of fewer than 50 performers.
-To compensate for the lack of string harmonics, he instructed the string players to whistle, and asked Craven, Lussier, Maddalena, and Woods to join and boost their numbers.
-Beltrami identified most with Sidney's character and considered her theme – "Sidney's Lament" – to be one of the score's crucial pieces.
-He chose not to assign a distinctive motif to Ghostface, to avoid hinting at the killer's identity.
-Licensed music for Scream was provided by TVT Records and includes covers of "(Don't Fear) The Reaper" by Gus Black and "Birds Fly (Whisper to a Scream)" by Soho, "School's Out" by Alice Cooper, "First Cool Hive" by Moby, and "Drop Dead Gorgeous" by Republica.
-Excepts from the Halloween score are also present.
+Because of budget limitations, Beltrami worked with an orchestra of fewer than 50 performers.
+To compensate for the limited string section, he instructed the string players to whistle and recruited Craven, Lussier, Maddalena, and Woods to join in and increase the effect.
+Beltrami identified most strongly with Sidney Prescott and considered her theme, "Sidney's Lament", one of the score's central pieces.
+He deliberately avoided composing a distinctive motif for Ghostface to prevent audiences from associating the killer with a specific character.

+Licensed music for Scream was provided by TVT Records and includes covers of "(Don't Fear) The Reaper" by Gus Black and "Birds Fly (Whisper to a Scream)" by Soho, as well as "School's Out" by Alice Cooper, "First Cool Hive" by Moby, and "Drop Dead Gorgeous" by Republica.
+Excerpts from the Halloween score are also used throughout the film.